Application for trail-o punching and timed control operation

 • If you don't like using your phone/tablet's default language, or this language is not supported, you can choose one of the supported languages.

 • ANT needs a working directory to be set.
-Normally ANT chooses it by himself, but sometimes a publicly accessible directory must be set manually.
+Normally, ANT chooses it by himself, but sometimes a publicly accessible directory must be set manually.

 Setting System Permissions